ThomDietrich/miflora-mqtt-daemon/README.md

 **⚠️️ Attention:
 Please ensure a good communication link to all Mi Floras.
-The daemon will currently retry connection to a non-responsive sensor for longer time periodes, which will limit the overall usefulness of the application.
+The daemon will currently retry connection to a non-responsive sensor for longer time periods, which will limit the overall usefulness of the application.
-To evaluate connection reliability execute the programm in from the command line at least once and pay attention to reported communication problems.
+To evaluate connection reliability execute the program in from the command line at least once and pay attention to reported communication problems.
 This problem will be solved in a future version of miflora-mqtt-daemon.**

 With a correct configuration the result should look similar to the the screencap above.